-This article will discuss the BMW intelligent battery sensor, also known as the BMW IBS.
+This article will discuss the BMW intelligent battery sensor, the BMW IBS.
 We will explain what the IBS sensor does, common problems associated with the sensor, and how to troubleshoot IBS problems yourself.

 - BMW battery will drain when parked